- 1 Weeping Pillar (Ustuwanah al-Hannana) or Perfumed Pillar (Ustuwanah al-Mukhallaqah)

 It cried like a child and the Prophet ﷺ descended (from the pulpit) and embraced it while it continued moaning like a child being quietened.
 The Prophet ﷺ said, ‘It was crying for (missing) what it used to hear of Dhikr near it.’

 [Narrated in Sahih al-Bukhari]

 This event was witnessed and narrated by many companions.
-About this incident, Amr ibn Sawad Al-Sarhi V said:
+Amr ibn Sawad Al-Sarhi V said about this incident: